From the Dresden Elbe Valley World Heritage inscription:

 The entire episode is an example of the downside to having world heritage status and something which I’ve heard from different cities around the world.

 As I make it a point to visit UNESCO World Heritage sites, I paid attention to the Dresden incident when it happened back in 2009.
-It all had to do with a bridge which was being built across the Elbe river.
+It all had to do with a bridge that was being built across the Elbe river.
 As I had never been to Dresden at the time, I reserved judgment about what was happening.
-When I had the opportunity to visit Dresden as part of my Eurail trip through Germany, I jumped at the chance to see it for myself.

 Local opponents of the bridge used UNESCO as their tool to stop construction after they lost the 2005 referendum.
 They claimed that the bridge would destroy the river valley, block views and ruin the aesthetic of the region.